noorfatimah-iqbalhusain/Wiztaqnia/Custom Fritzing Parts/README.md

 # 🧩 Custom Fritzing Parts

-Welcome to my collection of custom Fritzing parts from Wiztaqnia® — designed for accuracy, clarity, and real-world usability.
-Each part includes:
+Welcome to my collection of custom Fritzing parts from Wiztaqnia®.
+Each part includes an import-ready .fzpz file, a validated pinout and footprint, schematic/breadboard/PCB views, and brief usage and compatibility notes.
-- Official Fritzing `.fzpz` file (ready to import)
-- Pinout diagram & footprint validation
-- Schematic symbol + breadboard + PCB views
-- Usage notes and compatibility info

 ## Featured Parts